 EO of the Month

-France and Spain.
-The name Rock Rose comes from the plant’s
+Italy and Spain.
+The Rose Geranium from the Reunion Islands, called

 Plant parts used: